 - 1 This Framework's state is set to STOPPING. - 2 All installed bundles must be stopped without changing each bundle's persistent autostart setting.
-If this Framework implements the optional Start Level Service Specification, then the start level of this Framework is moved to start level zero (0), as described in the Start Level Service Specification.
-Any exceptions that occur during bundle stopping must be wrapped in a BundleException and then published as a framework event of type FrameworkEvent.ERROR - 3 Unregister all services registered by this Framework. - 4 Event handling is disabled. - 5 This Framework's state is set to RESOLVED. - 6 All resources held by this Framework are released.
+The start level of this Framework is moved to start level zero (0), as described in the Start Level Specification.
+Any exceptions that occur during bundle stopping must be wrapped in a BundleException and then published as a framework event of type FrameworkEvent.ERROR - 3 Unregister all services registered by this Framework. - 4 Event handling is disabled. - 5 This Framework's state is set to RESOLVED.

+- 6 All resources held by this Framework are released.
 This includes threads, bundle class loaders, open files, etc. - 7 Notify all threads that are waiting at waitForStop that the stop operation has completed.